RolfHendriks/RHAnimator/README.md

 ## RHAnimator Basics

-RHAnimator provides an extremely simple and flexible low level animation API that calls an update method once every animation frame.
+RHAnimator is an extremely simple and flexible low level animation API that calls an update method once every animation frame.
 For example:

     RHAnimator.animate( duration:0.5 animations:
     {